MikhailPashko/jenkins/readme.md

-readme.md for githook to jenkins server
+readme.md for githook to jenkins server ubuntu